dora-team/dora.dev/hugo/content/research/ai/builder-mindset/index.md

 So, how do we navigate this new landscape?

-We propose a new framework based on large-scale, mixed-methods research at Google.
+We propose a new framework based on large-scale, mixed-methods research.
 We argue that to build impactful AI based experiences for developers, we must focus on a builder’s intent as the most revealing indicator of what they need to succeed.
 We call this their Builder Mindset.

 Our research identified four core mindsets that any builder can adopt for a given task.
 These aren't rigid personas; rather, they're fluid states that determine a user's approach, their definition of success, and the tools they require to build software safely and reliably.